dku-plant-futures/dku-plant-futures.github.io/content/post/how-not-to-die-intro.md

 {{<
     figure
     src="/images/2024/how-not-to-die/how-not-to-die.jpg"
-    title="How Not to Die Book Cover"
+    caption="How Not to Die Book Cover"
     alt="How Not to Die Book Cover"
     class="medium"
 >}}